-You can click the graphic below for the historical numbers, but it shows that Flight Centre Travel Group had AU$35.8m of debt in December 2018, down from AU$91.5m, one year before.
-But it also has AU$394.0m in cash to offset that, meaning it has AU$358.2m net cash.
+You can click the graphic below for the historical numbers, but it shows that as of June 2019 Flight Centre Travel Group had AU$185.1m of debt, an increase on AU$35.5, over one year.
+But it also has AU$352.3m in cash to offset that, meaning it has AU$167.2m net cash.

-Finally, a business needs free cash flow to pay off debt; accounting profits just don't cut it.
+Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
 Flight Centre Travel Group may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-During the last three years, Flight Centre Travel Group produced sturdy free cash flow equating to 54% of its EBIT, about what we'd expect.
-This free cash flow puts the company in a good position to pay down debt, when appropriate.
+Over the most recent three years, Flight Centre Travel Group recorded free cash flow worth 58% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
+This cold hard cash means it can reduce its debt when it wants to.